 In this laboratory course, students will employ methods used in the study of freshwater ecosystems.
 It is designed to complement either BIOL 251 or BIOL 352.
 Students will learn to identify freshwater organisms, quantify biological, chemical and physical parameters that affect these organisms, and design ecological experiments.
 Throughout the course, laboratories will emphasize hypothesis testing, quantitative methods and experimental design.
 Field trips will be taken to local natural habitats and many lab periods will be spent doing fieldwork.
+This counts toward the upper-level laboratory requirement.
 Prerequisite: BIOL 109Y-110Y.
 Prerequisite or corequisite: BIOL 251 or 352 or permission of instructor.
 Generally offered every other year.